Your Book Price For Print And Retail

 Finally, you should know the standard shipping costs.
 While that cost is on top of the retail price and doesn’t directly affect your revenue, it is an additional cost to the reader.
 So be conscious of the true purchase price of your books (retail cost + shipping) when pricing your book.

-Maximum formats
+Maximum Formats

 Most books will launch in three formats: Paperback, Hardcover, and Ebook.
 Diversity creates options.
 To maximize books sold, you should always publish your book in the formats your readers want.

 There’s no supply chain or publishing industry gatekeeper to inhibit your author’s earning potential.
 While a traditionally published author is at the mercy of their publisher, you can set your price to match your needs.
-And there’s nothing stopping you from adjusting that retail price to bolster your author income!
+And nothing is stopping you from adjusting that retail price to bolster your author income!

 Simplify the Complex